My road trip around Namibia is the best travel experience I’ve ever had.

 Day 4: On day four, we opted to drive around the central parts of Etosha for the entirety of daylight hours, then switched up our accommodation to spend the night at Okaukuejo.

 Day 5: For our final morning in Etosha, we decided to explore the western region of the park, then at lunchtime, drove to beautiful Vingerklip Lodge to spend the night.
 You can read about how incredible Vingerklip was in my article, Finding Paradise in Vingerklip: Africa’s Monument Valley.

 Day 6: Day 6 brought a long drive to Swakopmund, where we spent much of the day on terrible roads.
-Still, getting to drive park of the Skeleton Coast was amazing, and we even got to see a shipwreck stranded off the coast.
-We spent the night in an Airbnb that I wouldn’t recommend.
+Still, getting to drive part of the Skeleton Coast was amazing, and we even got to see a shipwreck stranded off the coast.
+We spent the night in an Airbnb apartment.

 Day 7: For day 7, we took a day trip out to nearby to Walvis Bay to see its seal colony, which is one of the largest in the world.
 You can read about this wonderful experience in the article, Seals, Swakopmund, and the Skeleton Coast.
 Again, we spent the night in our Airbnb apartment.